 The lateral movement of pickleball and quick change of direction closely resembles other racket sports like racquetball and squash.
 Because of this, the most logical shoes for pickleball are quality shoes designed for these sports.

-Indoor: traditionally indoor gym courts were generally made of wood while newer courts are often made of flooring that mimics wood-either way they are slippery compared to outdoor tennis courts.
-You’ll need a good shoe with soles that grips.
+Indoor: traditionally indoor gym courts were generally made of wood while newer courts are often made of flooring that mimics wood.
+Either way, they are slippery compared to outdoor tennis courts.
+You’ll need good shoes with soles that grip.
 Volleyball shoes are the best option for indoor courts.

 Outdoor: Asphalt or concrete outdoor tennis courts will wear the soles down quickest.
-If you regularly play on concrete, look for reinforced durable soles that can withstand the wear and tear.
-Tennis court shoes are your best choice.
+If you regularly play on concrete, look for reinforced durable soles that can withstand wear and tear.
+Tennis court shoes are the best choice.

 Non-Marking: Many facilities require non-marking shoes to prevent damage to the floors.
 Many top shoes are non-marking but if you know that it’s a requirement where you regularly play, make sure you choose wisely.